MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Implement the Feature using GitHub Copilot.
 1. Review and verify the implementation.

-## Task 1: Configure GitHub Spec Kit in the development environment
+## Configure GitHub Spec Kit in the development environment

+The GitHub Spec Kit includes a command-line interface (CLI) tool called Specify that initializes projects for spec-driven development.
+It also integrates with Visual Studio Code through the GitHub Copilot Chat extension to provide AI-assisted generation of specifications, plans, and tasks.

 In this task, you install the GitHub Spec Kit CLI tool and configure Visual Studio Code for spec-driven development.

-### Step 1: Install and verify the GitHub Spec Kit (Specify CLI)

-The `specify` command-line tool initializes projects for spec-driven development.

-1. Install the Specify CLI using uv:
+1. Open a terminal window.

+    You can use a Command Prompt, PowerShell, or Terminal window.

+1. Ensure that Python 3.11 or later is installed:

+    Spec Kit's CLI tool is Python-based and requires Python 3.11+.

+    To check the installed Python version, run the following command:

     ```powershell
+    python --version
+    ```

+    Expected output: `Python 3.11.0` or higher

+    If you need to install Python, download from [python.org](https://www.python.org/downloads/) or use your organization's software distribution system.

+1. Ensure that the uv package manager is installed:

+    Spec Kit uses uv for CLI installation and management.

+    - You can install uv by following the instructions at [docs.astral.sh/uv](https://docs.astral.sh/uv/)

+    - For Windows PowerShell:

+        ```powershell
+        powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
+        ```

+1. To ensure that uv is in your environment PATH, restart your terminal window, and then run the following command:

+    ```powershell
+    uv --version
+    ```

+1. To install the Specify CLI tool, run the following command:

+    ```powershell
     uv tool install specify-cli --from git+https://github.com/github/spec-kit.git
     ```

-    This installs the latest version directly from the GitHub repository and makes the `specify` command available system-wide.
+    This command installs the latest version directly from the GitHub repository and makes the `specify` command available system-wide.

+    The `specify` command-line tool can be used to initialize projects for spec-driven development.

-1. Restart your terminal to ensure the `specify` command is in your PATH.
+1. To ensure that the `specify` command is in your environment PATH, restart your terminal window, and then run the following command:

-1. Verify the installation:

     ```powershell
-    specify --version
+    specify version
     ```

     You should see output similar to:

     ```output
-    specify-cli 0.3.0
+         CLI Version    0.0.22
+    Template Version    0.0.85
+            Released    2025-11-15
+              Python    3.13.9
+            Platform    Windows
+        Architecture    AMD64
+          OS Version    10.0.26200
     ```

-    The version number may vary.
-If you see the version number, the installation was successful.

-    **Troubleshooting installation issues:**
+    Troubleshooting installation issues:

-    - **Command not found**: If `specify` isn't recognized after installation, the `uv` tools directory may not be in your PATH.
+    - Command not found: If `specify` isn't recognized after installation, the `uv` tools directory may not be in your PATH.
 Run `uv tool list` to verify the installation.
 You may need to restart your terminal or manually add the tools directory to your PATH.

-    - **SSL certificate errors in corporate environments**: Corporate networks may intercept HTTPS connections.
+    - SSL certificate errors in corporate environments: Corporate networks may intercept HTTPS connections.
 Configure `uv` to use your organization's certificate bundle:

         ```powershell
         $env:SSL_CERT_FILE = "C:\path\to\corporate-ca-bundle.crt"
         uv tool install specify-cli --from git+https://github.com/github/spec-kit.git
         ```

-### Step 2: Configure Visual Studio Code for GitHub Spec Kit
+1. Open Visual Studio Code, and then ensure that GitHub Copilot Chat is enabled.

-Spec Kit integrates with VS Code through the GitHub Copilot Chat extension.
+    The GitHub Spec Kit integrates with Visual Studio Code through the GitHub Copilot Chat extension.

-1. Verify Copilot Chat is installed and active:

-    - Open Visual Studio Code

-    - Press `Ctrl+Alt+I` to open the Copilot Chat panel

-    - Look for the chat input field on the right side of the window

-1. If the chat panel doesn't appear, verify the extension installation:

-    - Navigate to Extensions (Ctrl+Shift+X)

-    - Search for "GitHub Copilot Chat"

-    - If it shows "Disable" or "Uninstall", it's already installed

-    - If it shows "Install", click Install and reload VS Code

-1. Authenticate to GitHub:

-    - Open Visual Studio Code

-    - Click the account icon in the lower-left corner

-    - Select "Sign in to use GitHub Copilot"

-    - Choose "Sign in with GitHub"

-    - Complete the authentication flow in your browser

-1. For GitHub Enterprise Server environments:
+    For GitHub Enterprise Server environments:

     - Open VS Code Settings (Ctrl+,)